MS Exam Policy

 - Mathematical Statistics

-- Each area examination is based upon a syllabus prepared by the faculty – these syllabi are available in the office, Neuberger Hall 334.
+- Each area examination is based upon a syllabus prepared by the faculty – these syllabi are available in PDF format upon request.
 Each exam is supported by 300 and/or 500-level courses in the topic area.
-Previous examinations may be viewed in the department office, and you may request copies of these.
+Previous examinations may be emailed to students upon request.
+Only the last three years of exams may be provided.

 - Examinations are given twice a year, once in the fall and once in the spring.
-Starting in September 2010, the fall examinations will be offered during the week prior to the start of fall term, and the spring examinations will continue to be offered during the first week of spring term.
+The fall examinations are offered during the week prior to the start of fall term and the spring examinations are offered during the first week of spring term.
 It is possible for students to sign up for examinations up to two weeks before the exam is scheduled (please contact the department for the exact sign up deadline).
-Students may cancel sign ups for master’s exams up to 48 hours before an exam is given.
+Students may cancel sign-ups for master’s exams up to 48 hours before an exam is given by emailing Constance Lague, email@example.com.

 - Students must pass two area examinations.